rusu-cristian-materials/MLCC-Laboratories-python/README.md

-This repository stores the MLCC Laboratories for the MLCC (Machine Learning Crash Course) summer school.
+This repository stores the MLCC Laboratories for the MLCC (Machine Learning Crash Course) summer school [http://lcsl.mit.edu/#/courses](http://lcsl.mit.edu/#/courses).

 This version implements the code in python.
 Please see another repository for the Matlab implementation.